bevyengine/bevy-website/content/learn/book/the-game-loop/schedules.md

 weight = 2
 +++

-At the heart of a bevy game is the "game loop": a continuously running for-loop which reads input, calls logic and updates the renderer.
+At the heart of a Bevy game is the "game loop": a continuously running for-loop which reads input, calls logic and updates the renderer.
-Since bevy organizes game logic into [systems], the game loop boils down to repeatedly running a specific set of systems in sequence.
+Since Bevy organizes game logic into [systems], the game loop boils down to repeatedly running a specific set of systems in sequence.
 To help manage the execution order of these systems, we group them into **Schedules**.

 A [`Schedule`] is just a collection of systems which will all be executed together.